gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 *  One new SCTP Payload Protocol Identifier

-## Protection Engine Identifier Registry {#iana-protection-engines}
+## DTLS Options Identifier Registry {#iana-dtls-options}

-IANA is requested to create a new registry called "CRYPTO Chunk Protection Engine Identifiers".
+IANA is requested to create a new registry called "DTLS Chunk Options Identifiers".
 This registry is part of the Stream Control Transmission Protocol (SCTP) Parameters grouping.

-The purpose of this registry is to enable identification of different protection engines used by the CRYPTO chunk when performing the SCTP handshake and negotiating support.
-Entries in the registry requires a protection engine name, a reference to the specification for the protection engine, and a contact.
-Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier for their protection engine.
+The purpose of this registry is to enable optional behaviors of DTLS Chunk.
+Values will be assigned by IANA a unique 16-bit unsigned integer is used.
 Values 0-65534 are available for assignment.
 Value 65535 is reserved for future extension.
 The proposed general form of the registry is depicted below in {{iana-protection-engine-identifier}}.